lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   23, then subsequent FCNs are set sequentially and in decreasing order, and the FCN will wrap from 0 back to 23).

 * Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all SCHC fragments carrying the same SCHC
-  packet, and to different values for different datagrams.
+  packet, and to different values for different SCHC packets.
 Using this field, the sender can interleave fragments from different SCHC packets, while the receiver can still tell them apart.
   In the SCHC fragment formats, the size of the DTag field is T bits, which MAY be set to a value greater than or equal to 0 bits.
 For each new SCHC packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping